awsdocs/aws-batch-user-guide/doc_source/batch-gpu-ami.md

                         --region us-east-2 --output json
 ```

-The output includes the AMI information in the Value parameter:
+The output includes the AMI information in the `Value` parameter\.

 ```
 {